Effective management saves time and money

 3. Use of industry- or client-specific terminology

 Creating a a glossary will ensure the consistent use of key terms.
 This glossary should, of course, be created before the translator begins work!
+Using a client-specific Translation Memory — a database which stores all the translations pertaining to a particular client — will ensure that the terminology and brand messaging is consistent in all translations for them.

 4. Proofreading and Technical review